 Everything about The Son at the Duke of York’s Theatre

-After performances at the Kiln Theatre earlier this year, The Son will receive its West End premiere at the Duke of York’s Theatre later this year.
+After performances at the Kiln Theatre earlier this year, The Son received its West End premiere at the Duke of York’s Theatre.
 With topics including adolescence, family relationships and a sense of belonging discussed, find out more about the production here, including the synopsis, cast and what you can expect from the show.

 All you need to know about The Son

 The Son is the final play as part of a trilogy by Florian Zeller, following The Father and The Mother.
 All written in the 2010’s, the first play to receive its West End premiere was The Father in 2016.
 Also performed at the Duke of York’s Theatre, The Father (originally written in French and titled Mon Pere) told of an octogenarian as he began to lose his short and long term memory.
 The Father was nominated for best new play at the 2015 Olivier Awards.

 Although written before The Father, The Mother was the second play in the trilogy to be performed in London, staged at the Tricycle Theatre in 2017.
 In a similar vein to its predecessor, the production told the fictional story of Anne, a woman with clinical depression and suffering a mid-life crisis, adrift from those around her.